aandaleon/Ad_PX_pipe/README.md

 # Ad_PX_pipe
 This repository reorganizes and restructures scripts from ["Analysis of the genetic architecture and predicted gene expression of lipid traits in Hispanic cohorts"](https://github.com/WheelerLab/px_his_chol) to be more user-friendly.
-We will be using genotypes from 1000 Genomes American superpopulation and simulating phenotypes and covariances in R. For exact details on the inner workings of each script, use the `--help` flag.
-All paths to softwares are defaulted to those on wheelerlab3, with genotypes available at `/home/angela/Ad_PX_pipe/AMR`.
-Note: test data has been randomly subset into 100,000 SNPs for speed.
+We will be using genotypes from 1000 Genomes American superpopulation and simulating phenotypes and covariances in R. For exact details on the inner workings of each script, use the `--help` flag or see the README_supplement in this repository.
+All paths to softwares are defaulted to those on wheelerlab3, with genotypes available at `/home/angela/Ad_PX_pipe/AMR`.\

 00. Produce phenotypes and covariates (ex. medicines) in R (for test data only)
     * `Rscript 00_simulate_pheno_covar.R --bfile AMR`
-    * Note: may have to cheat and change this later to force some to be significant

 01. Perform quality control in [PLINK](https://www.cog-genomics.org/plink/1.9/filter) using [gwasqc_pipeline](https://github.com/WheelerLab/gwasqc_pipeline)
     * Test data has already been filtered

 02. Calculate principal components and a relationship matrix in [KING](http://people.virginia.edu/~wc9c/KING/manual.html)
     * `plink --bfile AMR --chr 22 --make-bed --out AMR_chr22; Rscript 02_relate_matrix_PCs.R --bfile AMR_chr22`

 03. Impute data with the [Michigan Imputation Server](https://imputationserver.sph.umich.edu/index.html#!)
     * Test data is already imputed
     * Follow instructions in 03_Michigan_Imputation_Server.pptx